bcgov/ds-intro-to-git/README.md

  * Anyone looking to solidify their foundational understanding of version control
  * Anyone keen to learn what git or GitHub is (**no prior experience necessary!**)
  * Anyone wondering how version control can be used to manage and collaborate on software projects

-## Previous Offerings

- * November 2023 will be the first offering of this course

 ## Workshop Schedule